mlflow/mlflow/CONTRIBUTING.rst

 - Adds new library dependencies to MLflow

 - Makes changes to critical internal abstractions.
-Examples include: the Tracking Artifact Repository, the Tracking Abstract Store, and the Model Registry Abstract Store.
+Examples include the Tracking Artifact Repository, the Tracking Abstract Store, and the Model Registry Abstract Store.

-Make changes backwards compatible
+Make changes backward compatible
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-MLflow's users rely on specific platform and API behaviors in their daily workflows.
+MLflow's users rely on specific platforms and API behaviors in their daily workflows.
 As new versions
 of MLflow are developed and released, it is important to ensure that users' workflows continue to
 operate as expected.
-Accordingly, please take care to consider backwards compatibility when introducing
+Accordingly, please take care to consider backward compatibility when introducing
 changes to the MLflow code base.
-If you are unsure of the backwards compatibility implications of
+If you are unsure of the backward compatibility implications of
 a particular change, feel free to ask an MLflow committer or community member for input.

 Consider introducing new features as MLflow Plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`MLflow Plugins <https://mlflow.org/docs/latest/plugins.html>`_ enable integration of third-party modules with many of MLflow’s components, allowing you to maintain and iterate on certain features independently of the MLflow Repository.
+`MLflow Plugins <https://mlflow.org/docs/latest/plugins.html>`_ enable the integration of third-party modules with many of MLflow’s components, allowing you to maintain and iterate on certain features independently of the MLflow Repository.
 Before implementing changes to the MLflow code base, consider whether your feature might be better structured as an MLflow Plugin.
 MLflow Plugins are a great choice for the following types of changes: